‘Fuck the FBI’: MAGA Diehard Arrested For Execution Threat Over Trump ‘Slander’

 On Oct.
 3, “a female FBI agent… and a male Task Force Officer”—that is, a local cop deputized to assist in federal investigations—“attempted to interview Williams at his residence,” it explains.

-The pair were in plainclothes and showed up in an unmarked car, according to the filing.
+The pair were in plainclothes and showed up in an unmarked car at Williams home in the rural town of Stokesdale, according to the filing.
 When they pulled into the driveway, Williams bolted from his front porch and ran toward the vehicle.

 “Why the fuck are you on my property?”
 Williams shouted, according to the complaint.